isovector/certainty-by-construction/src/book/Chapter5-Modular-Arithmetic.lagda.md

 ## Congruence of Addition

 We're almost ready to build some interesting proofs; but we're going to need to define a few more trivial ones first.
-Let's prove two more fact "by hand", the fact that $0 = n \pmod{n}$:
+Let's prove two more facts "by hand", the fact that $0 = n \pmod{n}$:

 ```agda